TavaniX/rsschool-cv/cv.md

 During my career I have been always participating in cross-functional IT projects on implementation of new systems and tools or upgrade to a new version.

 My main focus was identification of business/user needs, validation of system requirements specification, testing (functional, regression and integration testing), analysis of defects and control of their fixing, user acceptance testing and preparation for product deployment (communication campaign, writing user manuals and conducting end-user trainings).

+But it started to seem to me complicated (building and deploying standalone applications) after one project, where we developed a solution, which allowed to use web browser.
+That was the moment when I started to take a deep interest in web development and my journey began!

 ## Skills
 - HTML5